matsaleh13/allok8or/doc/dev-log.md

 - Added tests for BlockHeader::set_caller_details:
   - Currently part of the BlockHeader create test, but that smells wrong.
 - More refactoring:
-  - Moved BlockHeader into `diagnostic_header.h`.
+  - Moved BlockHeader into `diagnostic_block_header.h`.
   - Moved BlockHeader tests in to `diagnostic_header-test.cpp`
   - Renamed `allocation_tracker` to `diagnostic_allocation_tracker`.
   - Bah, names are getting long, but IMO the diagnostic stuff needs to be identified becuase they're all in the same namespace.
 - Even more refactoring, now on OSX:
   - Clang found include issues that MSVS did not, becuase the templates haven't yet been expanded.
-  - Moved the operator* impelementation back to diagnostic_header.h.
+  - Moved the operator* impelementation back to diagnostic_block_header.h.
 - Created separate tests for `set_caller_details`, including a couple negative paths.

 ## 2018-11-13